Global Stock Market Volatility Forecasting Incorporating Dynamic Graphs and All Trading Days: Methodology and Implementation

-In order to test whether a changing interrelationship pattern better captures the volatility dynamics for multiple stock markets and benefits multivariate RV forecast or not, the volatility relationship graph structures should be constructed prior to model training.
-Although learning the relationships among stock markets during training may contribute to a purely data-driven model such as VHAR-RV (equation \eqref{VHAR-RV}) and HAR-RV-KS (equation \eqref{HAR-RV-KS}), the estimated volatility network may deviate from reality given the limited expressiveness and flexibility of the model.
+Although learning the relationships among stock markets during training may contribute to a purely data-driven model such as VHAR (Equation \eqref{VHAR}) and HAR-KS (Equation \eqref{HAR-KS}), the estimated volatility network may deviate from reality given the linear expressiveness and limited flexibility of the model.
 However, for powerful models such as neural networks, formulating the interactions and interrelationships among variables during training can be too costly.
-Hence, injecting a prespecified graph structure into the model not only brings exogenetic power to the model, but also accelerates the training process.
-This is also the reason that GNNs are preferred in this research.\\
+Hence, embedding a prespecified graph structure into the model not only brings exogenetic power to the model, but also accelerates the training process.
+This is also the reason that GNNs are preferred in this research.
+Specifically, for the DCRNN-HAR model, the volatility interconnection graph is constructed under the DY framework \citep{Diebold2012}.